chemiclast/remodel/README.md

 	* The second argument (recursive) is not supported by Remodel.
 * `<DataModel>:GetService(name)` (0.6.0+)

+## Task API
+Remodel supports some parts of Roblox's Task API.

+* `task.spawn(function | thread, ...): thread`
+* `task.defer(function | thread, ...): thread`
+* `task.delay(duration: number, function | thread, ...): thread`
+* `task.wait(duration: number): number`

+Remodel will run until all tasks that it's aware of are complete.\
+Remodel's coroutine handling looks a lot like Roblox's: async operations yield the current coroutine until they complete.
+You can resume or close the coroutine early.
+With some minor modifications, libraries like [Promise](https://eryn.io/roblox-lua-promise/) work in remodel.

+### Unstable Task API

+If remodel is running longer than expected, you likely have a coroutine running in the background.
+You can list all running tasks to the output with `_runtime.debug.list_lua_tasks()`

 ## Remodel API
 Remodel has its own API that goes beyond what can be done inside Roblox.